 Furthermore, the CATPC started to plant its ‘pépinières’ – an experimental plantation – as part of their community program to revitalise the soil in Lusanga.

-Since the beginning of September, the first LIRCAEI artist-in-residence Jean Katambayi lives and works at the settlement, where he collaborates with the artists of the CATPC.
-The newly created work will be inaugurated as part of the conference program, that otherwise consists of lectures, panel discussions, dance- and music performances and a special appearance of local diviners.
+During the beginning of September, the first LIRCAEI artist-in-residence Jean Katambayi lived and worked at the settlement, where he collaborates with the artists of the CATPC.
+The newly created work was inaugurated as part of the conference programme, that otherwise consists of lectures, panel discussions, dance- and music performances and a special appearance of local diviners.

 When?
 22-24 September, 2016